CdreKaputt/CSPB-3308-Team-4-Project/SIZING.md

 **Acceptance Criteria**\
 Given : that a database exists, its structure is known, and we can access the database  \
-When  : a user provides input \
+When  : a user provides a search query as input \
 Then  : data is retrieved from the database, filtered, and displayed to the user

 ---